CMB-S4/fabric_investigation/slicegen/README.md

 def apply():slice.apply()
 ```

-### Instantiate the template configuration and play with the instanitaton.
+### Instantiate the template configuration and play with the instantiation.

-Makes sure you have installed FABRC SSH keys and recently obtained
+Make sure you have installed FABRIC SSH keys and recently obtained
 a token from FABRIC.

 ```